Environmental Law: An Overview

 Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)

 Congress enacted the original version of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) in 1947.
 A significant revision in 1972 and amendments in 1996 are the basis of the current pesticide policy.
 FIFRA requires the EPA to regulate the production, sale, and use of pesticides in the United States through the registration and labeling of pesticide products.
 The sale of any pesticide is prohibited in the United States unless it is registered and labeled.
 The EPA uses a cost-benefit analysis of the scientific data based on environmental, societal, and economic variables to determine the acceptable uses and conditions for use if any, for each pesticide.
 The analysis requires that the pesticide and its acceptable uses do not cause unreasonable adverse effects on people or the environment.
-In addition, FIFRA requires the re-registration of pesticides, approximately every 15 years, based on new data that meets current regulatory and scientific standards.
+In addition, FIFRA requires the re-registration of pesticides approximately every 15 years, based on new data that meets current regulatory and scientific standards.
 Facilities that produce pesticides are also subject to regulation.

-Once registered, the manufacturer must prepare a label that meets EPA approval.
+Once registered, the manufacturer must prepare a label that meets EPA approval guidelines.
 The label must explain the permissible uses and required conditions for pesticide use, including protections for workers and provisions for the disposal of containers.
 Some pesticides can be approved for “restricted use,” meaning a certification process is required for anyone that intends to work with the product.
 Pesticide label requirements from FIFRA preempt state and local laws; applying a pesticide inconsistent with the label instructions is a violation of federal law.

 If a particular review or re-registration evaluation finds that a registered use may cause “unreasonable adverse effects,” the EPA may amend or cancel the registration.
 The EPA must provide notice and the opportunity to comment if it wishes to cancel or suspend a pesticide registration unless it is determined that continued use would be an “imminent hazard,” at which time an emergency order may be issued to cease the use of the product.
 FIFRA also allows registrants to request cancellation or amendment of registration to terminate selected pesticide uses.
 If a registration is canceled for one or more uses of a pesticide, FIFRA does not permit it to be sold or distributed for those uses in the United States